jeffThompson/PhysicalComputing/Assignments/04_FinalProject.md

 Please also print your Arduino bracket in the Fab Lab this week – it will be free of charge, just mention it's for this class.

-Next week we'll take a look at your work in progress and talk about designing circuits in EagleCAD. **Please [download and install Eagle](https://www.autodesk.com/education/free-software/eagle) before class next week!**
+Next week we'll take a look at your work in progress and talk about designing circuits in ~~EagleCAD~~ Fritzing. **Please [download and install ~~Eagle~~ Fritzing](http://fritzing.org/download/) before class next week!**

+## FOR TUESDAY, APRIL 30
+For next week, please have a working version of your project ready.
+This might not be fully-featured or have everything ready, but should be a clear iteratin of your project that you can demo and get feedback on.
+We won't have any demos in class, just a work day, so please come with your materials and tools ready to go – it will be helpful to prep a list of questions and things you need help with too to make the most of the time.